So, your dog barks like mad at the postman, the window cleaner and even the bin men! But why does he hate them so much – he’s never even met them?

 The Window Cleaner

 Window cleaners are infrequent visitors to our homes, but when they come they are the actually the most frightening.
 Out of everyone, he is the most threatening.
-He actually works his way around your house, banging on the the windows, one by one.
-It’s a good lot of minutes before he gives up and leaves.
+He actually works his way around the front and back of your house, banging on the the windows, one by one.
+He’s there for quite a while before he gives up and leaves.

 If you think about it, that is exactly how a burglar might behave.
 It is no wonder your dog gets defensive.
 And let’s face it, you wouldn’t complain if he barked at someone that did exactly this at 3am!